-I had collected a bag full of turkish hazelnuts in the autumn thinking about making my own spread, but I never found time to make it.
-However, you can also use shop bought ones for this recipe and they are generally bigger.
+I had picked a carrier bag full of hazelnuts in the autumn thinking about making my own spread, but I never found the time to make it.
+However, you do not need to forage for your nuts: you can also use shop bought ones for this recipe.

 The result is invariably awesome.
-You can really taste the hazelnuts and it has a silky texture that makes it a moreish treat.
-Furthermore, you can leave some big hazelnut chunks to add a bonus not found in the shop bought version.
-You will find yourself standing in front of the fridge spoon in hand, unable to stop.
+A silky texture and a very nutty flavour that makes it a moreish treat.
+I would advise leaving some hazelnut chunks to add a crunchy bite not found in the shop bought version.
+You will find yourself standing in front of the fridge spoon in hand, unable to stop tasting it!

 - 1 1/2 cup hazelnuts

 - 2 tablespoons unsweetened cocoa powder (up to taste)

 - 1/4 cup of milk (or hazelnut milk for lactose free recipe)